 Olympics fever is about to hit our screens.
 What better time to catch up with sprint athlete Abi Oyepitan, a double Olympian and Commonwealth Gold and Silver medalist.
-She spills the beans on her six-year struggle with injury, her hard-won London 2012 comeback and unveils her new Speed Fiend masterclasses, coming soon to Third Space.
+She spills the beans on her six-year struggle with injury, her hard-won London 2012 comeback and unveils her new Speed Fiend class, coming soon to Third Space.

 It’s the Athens 2004 Olympics.
 You make it to the finals for the 200m event – the first time a British woman reaches an Olympic sprint final since Kathy Cook.
-How do you feel?
+How o you feel?

 It was the best thing that had ever happened to me.
 My parents are hard-working and very traditional Nigerians.
 They wanted me to be a lawyer.
 But when I went to Athens they finally realised that what I was doing was worth it.
 I reached the semi-finals in the 100m – missing the final by one place.
 I then smashed my personal best in the 200m, coming seventh overall.
 I was the sixth fastest female runner in the world, and yet, at the time, I don’t think I really appreciated it.
 When you are at that level of competition, all you are thinking about is the next event.

 Had you always dreamed of being an Olympic athlete?